londelec/leandcxmlman/source/sections/supervisionCfg/monraw.rst

 MONRAW
 ^^^^^^

-Traffic through any leandc serial port or socket can be captured and sent to a remote destination for a real time monitoring.
+Traffic through any serial port can be captured and sent to a remote destination for a real time monitoring.
 Remote traffic monitoring can be enabled using so called 'raw monitoring' supervision instance which requires only 1 destination socket to send the captured data.
 Raw monitoring mode will be active as long as there is a traffic through the monitored port and remote destination is reachable.
-Please see sample :ref:`xmlelem-monraw` element node used to enable raw monitoring and the table listing all available attributes below.
+Please see sample :ref:`xmlelem-monraw` element all available attributes below.

 .. code-block:: none